sivasuryaa-mk/FitnessCoach/Project_Report_AIFitnessCoach.md

 ## 10. Conclusion

-The **Home Fitness Coach** project successfully demonstrates the application of conversational AI in the health and fitness domain.
+The **AI Fitness Coach** project successfully demonstrates the application of conversational AI in the health and fitness domain.
 By combining Gemini 2.5 Flash's natural language capabilities with rule-based exercise matching and external API integration, the system provides personalized, safe, and actionable fitness guidance.

 Key achievements:
 - ✅ Multi-layer conversational architecture